-Can you use your phone on a cruise?
-It’s one of the most common questions that people have when they are ready to board the ship.
+Phone usage during a cruise is one of the most common questions that people have when they are ready to board the ship.
 These days our phones are so much more than just a way to call back home.
-They represent a way to keep up with our lives back in the real world, whether that be social or work.
+They represent a way to keep up with our lives back in the real world, whether that be just checking email, posting on social media, or even checking in on work.

 However, sailing on an Alaskan cruise is a different animal.
-Since you are traveling to the United States, that means your cell phone plan likely offers some service while in port.
+Since you are traveling within the United States, that means your cell phone plan likely offers some service while in port.
 Unfortunately, it’s not as simple as using your phone as you would at home.

 Given that you will be traveling through international waters, rugged territory, and out of range of land-based towers, when and what service you have will be constantly changing.